GeorgiMY/Learn-Open-GL/README.md

 1. Move the GLFW folder to D:\\

 2\.
-Copy glad.c in the project for the project to run
+From GLFW drag and drop glad.c in VS "Source Files" for the project to run